mcvickerlab/GenVarLoader/README.md

 ## Features
 - Avoids writing any sequences to disk
+- Works with datasets that are larger than RAM
 - Generates haplotypes up to 1,000 times faster than reading a FASTA file
 - Generates tracks up to 450 times faster than reading a BigWig
 - Supports indels and re-aligns tracks to haplotypes that have them